 Computer registration

-The TU Darmstadt data network is jointly operated by HRZ and the institutes of the TU.
-In order for your computers to have access to the internet, all computers connected to the university network must be registered at HRZ.
+The TU Darmstadt data network is operated jointly by the HRZ and the institutes.
+In order for your computers to access the Internet, all computers connected to the university network must be registered.

 In this way, the information necessary for the operation of central network components (routers, name servers) is also collected.
-This information serves as a basis for planning and as an assistance in case of failure.
-The only information requested besides the location concerns the network hardware.
+This information serves as a basis for planning and provides assistance in the event of a fault.
+In addition to the location, only information about the network hardware is requested.

 Note